crynux-ai/stable-diffusion-task/README.md

 ### Example

-Here is an example of the SDXL image generation, with LoRA, ControlNet and SDXL image refiner:
+Here is an example of the SDXL image generation, with LoRA, ControlNet, utilizing SDXL Turbo to generate images in only 1 step.

 ```python
 from sd_task.inference_task_runner.inference_task import run_task